 If your child already attends another school, you will need to complete an In-Year Common Application Form.
 You can request a form at our school office, or find one online at kent.gov.uk.
 We invite you to come and have a tour of the school and chat to us before taking the big decision to change your child’s school.

-Applications for children due to start primary and junior School in September 2018 is now open until 15 January 2018.
-Just go to Kent Online Admissions at – http://www.kent.gov.uk/primaryadmissions
+Applications for children due to start primary and junior School in September 2018 closed on 15 January 2018.
+If you missed the deadline please visit Kent Online Admissions at – http://www.kent.gov.uk/primaryadmissions

 Please remember to let us know on your child’s first day of absence on 01304 206887.